atvise/create-atvise-app/README.md

 - Select the `atserver` directory as it's path
 - Click _OK_ to create it and
-- Start atvise server via the ▶️-Button
+- Make sure that the ports _4844_ and _8084_ are selected and start atvise server via the ▶️-Button

   ![Start atvise server](./docs/assets/atmonitor-started.png)

+  Jump to [Configuration](#configuration) if you need to use other ports.

 > <details>
 > <summary>You can also start atvise server from the command line</summary>